Matrix multiplication

 Matrix multiplication is not commutative.

-Even if in this example is defined, may be **undefined **if the inner dimensions do not match.
-Even if they do match, the resulting matrix will have different values or different dimensions than .
+Even if in this example is defined, may be undefined if the inner dimensions don’t match.
+Even if they do match, the resulting matrix can have different values or even different dimensions than .